How to Get Sperm That Swims Like Michael Phelps

 Ejaculating regularly has been proven to help increase sperm count.
 Regular ejaculation keeps everything healthy and fresh.
 Ejaculating every two to three days prevents the buildup of dead sperm cells and poor sperm quality.

 Studies also suggest that ejaculating frequently may help with overall health too due to the theory that it rids the body of harmful toxins.
 However, more isn’t always better, ejaculating more frequently than every three to four days can actually reduce your sperm count as your body needs some time to replenish.

 We saved the best for last.
 Studies have shown that “good sex” improves fertility in both men and women.
 For men, it aids the body in ejaculating more sperm.
 It can also boost testosterone, reduce stress and improve sleep.
 For women, it can create more cervical mucus, not only making sex more enjoyable but also helping sperm to swim up into the fallopian tube towards the egg.

-Interested in more information or an evaluation for male fertility?
+Interested in more information or an evaluation for male fertility with one of the best urologists in Austin?
 Contact Austin Urology Institute to make an appointment or give us a call at 512-535-2174.

 The Men’s Wellness Institute is not just about optimizing your sexual health, but your overall wellness.
 Hear from a patient of the clinic:

 We offer both in-clinic and remote telemedicine consultations worldwide.